If the answer is nothing (and you know it is) then follow our tips to stop your washing machine – and thus your life – from spinning out of control.

-Between washes, open the door and keep it that way to allow air to circulate inside.
-This will prevent the damp conditions that can encourage mould.
+Between washes, open the washing machine's door and keep it open as wide as possible to allow air to circulate inside.
+This will help to prevent the damp conditions that can encourage mould.

 Check the detergent

 How much detergent do you use per wash?
-If you tend to slop some in, unthinkingly, it may be a good idea to dig out your instruction manual – or look for one online – and find out how much detergent you should actually add to your wash.
+If you tend to slop some in without giving it much thought, it may be a good idea to dig out your instruction manual – or look for one online – and find out how much detergent you should actually add to your wash.
 Too much can be bad for both your clothes and the lifespan of your machine.